Capabilities

 Odor

 Odor testing evaluates the “smell” emitted by various materials used in a vehicle's interior, such as plastics, textiles, foams, and adhesives, under different conditions.
 This involves exposing material samples to elevated temperatures or other environmental conditions and having a trained panel assess the intensity and character of any emitted odors.
-The results help manufacturers select materials that are low in volatile organic compounds (VOCs) and other odor-causing substances.
+The results help manufacturers select materials that are low in VOCs and other odor-causing substances.

 Ready to Get Started?